Parched soils threaten Canadian canola, spring wheat -report

-WINNIPEG, Manitoba, June 7 Canada's western farm belt, dogged by excessive rain in some areas this spring, is now facing parched conditions in others, threatening wheat and canola crops, crop analysts say.
+WINNIPEG, Manitoba, June 7 (Reuters) - Canada's western farm belt, dogged by excessive rain in some areas this spring, is now facing parched conditions in others, threatening wheat and canola crops, crop analysts say.

 A large area of southern Saskatchewan and southwestern Manitoba has received less than 40 percent of normal precipitation during the 30-day period leading up to June 5, according to Agriculture and Agri-Food Canada.